 4. There are one NB-IoT carrier and two cells specified in the test.
 Ncell1 is standalone cell to Cell1 and Ncell2 is istandalone cell to Cell2.
 Ncell 1 is the cell used for registration with the power level set according to Annex C.0 and C.1 for this test.

+5. UE location according to TS 36.508 [12] clause 8.4.6.1 is provided to the UE through any preconfigured means.

+6. Test equipment shall emulate the signal with doppler and delay according to ephemeris defined in TS 36.508 [12] clause 8.4.6.2.1 depending on the type of satellite under.
+Test system shall send same SIB31-NB information during the duration of the test as defined in TS 36.508 [12] clause 8.4.6.3.1.

+7. Deactivate UE prediction of satellite trajectory through any preconfigured means.

 During the test, the test system shall emulate and send the GNSS signal to the test UE by AT command.
 The UE shall be provided with the valid information about the SAN serving cells before the test